 Working as a freelance artist can get real lonely at times so it’s nice to un-cap the old nib in public every once in a while.

 Thanks to everyone at KPMG Prague for their support and encouraging commentary during the show.

-Over the next months, I’ll be up-dating the shop with new merchandise while adding to the gallery images of some of the more interesting commissions I’ve completed recently.
+Over the next months, I’ll be up-dating the shop with new merchandise while adding to the gallery some of the more interesting commissions I’ve completed recently.

 Please subscribe to the blog for the latest updates and merchandise and feel free to contact me with your commission requests.

 I was asked by old friend and rare dance music enthusiast, Ian Dewhirst, to create the cover artwork for their CD collection of dance classics from Chicago’s legendary Trax Records back catalogue.
 I agreed and spent the next week roughing out several concepts before settling on the one above.